 It was already a hot spring.
 The forest was already all dressed up, there was dust and it was so hot that when driving past the water, I wanted to swim.

 Prince Andrei, gloomy and preoccupied with thoughts about what and what he needs to ask the leader about business, drove up along the alley of the garden to the Rostovs' Otradnensky house.
 To the right, from behind the trees, he heard a female, cheerful cry, and saw a crowd of girls running towards the intersection of his carriage.
-Closer in front of the others, a black-haired, very thin, strangely thin, black-eyed girl in a yellow cotton dress, tied with a white handkerchief, from under which strands of combed hair broke out, ran up to the carriage.
+Closer in front of the others, a dark-haired, very thin, strangely thin, black-eyed girl in a yellow cotton dress, tied with a white handkerchief, from under which strands of combed hair were knocked out, ran up to the carriage.
 The girl was shouting something, but recognizing the stranger, without looking at him, she ran back with a laugh.

 Prince Andrei suddenly felt pain from something.
-The day was so good, the sun was so bright, everything around was so cheerful; but this thin and pretty girl did not know and did not want to know about his existence and was contented and happy with some kind of separate, stupid, but cheerful and happy life.
+The day was so good, the sun was so bright, everything around was so cheerful; but this thin and pretty girl did not know and did not want to know about his existence and was contented and happy with some kind of her own, stupid, but cheerful and happy life.
 “Why is she so happy? what is she thinking!
 Not about the military charter, not about the arrangement of the Ryazan dues.
 What is she thinking?
 And why is she happy?
 Prince Andrei involuntarily asked himself with curiosity.

 Count Ilya Andreevich in 1809 lived in Otradnoye just as before, that is, taking over almost the entire province, with hunts, theaters, dinners and musicians.
 He, like any new guest, was glad to Prince Andrei, and almost forcibly left him to spend the night.